Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

 - Dying from a Zombie or a Drowned *while in the dark* will turn the player into a Zombie
 - Dying in lava while being in the Nether will turn the player into a Wither Skeleton
 - Dying from suffocation by sand will turn the player into a Husk
+- Drowning in an ocean far enough from the surface
   - As Vanilla game behavior guarantees, staying too long underwater as a Zombie will turn the player into a Drowned

 ## Possessor Gameplay